Jane Addams: Adult life and legacy

 Addams's influential writings and speeches, on behalf of the formation of the League of Nations and as a peace advocate, influenced the later shape of the United Nations.

 Jane Addams also sponsored the work of Neva Boyd, who founded the Recreational Training School at Hull House, a one-year educational program in group games, gymnastics, dancing, dramatic arts, play theory, and social problems.
 At Hull House, Neva Boyd ran movement and recreational groups for children, using games and improvisation to teach language skills, problem-solving, self-confidence and social skills.
 During the Great Depression, Boyd worked with the Recreational Project in the Works Progress Administration, (WPA) as The Chicago Training School for Playground Workers, which subsequently became the foundation for the Recreational Therapy and Educational Drama movements in the U.S. One of her best known disciples, Viola Spolin taught in the Recreational Theater Program at Hull House during the WPA era.
 Spolin went on to be a pioneer in the improvisational theater movement in the US and the inventor of Theater Games.

 The main legacy left by Jane Addams includes her involvement in the creation of the Hull House, impacting communities and the whole social structure, reaching out to colleges and universities in hopes of bettering the educational system, and passing on her knowledge to others through speeches and books.
-She paved the way for women by publishing several books and co-winning the Nobel Peace Prize in 1931 with Starr.
+She is also known for co-winning the Nobel Peace Prize in 1931 with Nicholas Murray Butler.

+The Jane Addams Papers Project, originally housed at the University of Illinois at Chicago and Duke University, was relocated to Ramapo College in 2015.
+The project's digital edition actively engages students and the world with the work and correspondence of Jane Addams.

 The Addams neighborhood and elementary school in Long Beach, California are named for her.